 DEAR MARY: I have inherited a set of vintage aluminum canisters.
 Somewhere along the line, this canisters were washed in the dishwasher and came out so discolored they are no longer pretty.
 I have tried a couple of cleaning methods that did nothing to restore their beauty.
 Do you have any suggestions?
 Ina

 DEAR INA: Most aluminum is best washed by hand with dishwashing liquid to prevent a change in color and feel of the metal.
-When washed in a dishwasher, aluminum cookware and other items like these canisters can react and darken due to mineral content in the water, chemicals in the detergent or high heat from the dryer.
-In most cases, this change in appearance is not permanent.
+When washed in a dishwasher, aluminum cookware and other items like these canisters can react and darken due to mineral content in the water, chemicals in the detergent, or high heat from the dryer.
+In most but not all cases, this change in appearance is not permanent.

 I am confident that you can remove the discoloration using natural, ordinary items such as lemon juice, vinegar or cream of tartar (made into a paste by adding a bit of water), depending which you have handy.
 Apply with a soft cloth or sponge.
 Never steel wool or anything other type of abrasive applicator .that can scratch the aluminum.
 Rub gently, rinse with warm water and buff dry with a clean, soft cloth.